-In this course, students will gain a greater understanding of the theory and practice of teaching reading, writing and grammar to non-native English speakers.
-Students will learn about past and current teaching methods, become familiar with current research in the field and learn how to create original teaching materials for the ESL/EFL classroom.
+In this course students will gain a greater understanding of the theory and practice of teaching English to non-native English speakers either in an EFL or ESL setting.
+Students will learn about current foreign language methods and techniques in teaching listening, speaking, reading, writing, and grammar with an emphasis on teaching the English language.
+Stu-dents will learn how to design effective and creative materials to put theory into practice.
+Fulfills Writing Intensive requirement.
+Prerequisite: LL220 (or can be taken concurrently).
 Spring semester, even-numbered years.
-Fulfills Writing Intensive requirement.